 U.S. Bank Business Platinum Card: Best for long introductory APR period

-Pros: The U.S. Bank Business Platinum Card comes with a 0% intro APR on purchases and balance transfers for 15 billing cycles when you open an account (then it’s 11.99% – 20.99% variable APR).
+Pros: The U.S. Bank Business Platinum Card comes with a 0% intro APR on purchases and balance transfers for 15 billing cycles when you open an account (then it’s 11.99% to 20.99% variable APR).
 That means you’ll have more than a year to pay down transferred debt interest-free, enabling your business to save money and manage debt over time.
 There’s no annual fee for the card.

 Cons: Unlike other business cards, including other offers from U.S. Bank, the Business Platinum Card does not include cash back rewards or a sign-up bonus.